How to verify the checksum of an installer file

 How to check the checksum of a file in Windows

-Many utilities that can be used to verify the checksum of a file in Windows.
+Many utilities can verify the checksum of a file in Windows.
 Below are our favorite options, the Checksum Calculator, an easy to use and compare checksum utility and the FCIV command line utility from Microsoft.

 The Checksum Calculator is a free file checksum calculation utility that supports the most commonly used file checksum algorithms, such as md5, crc32, and sha1.
 The Checksum Calculator can also batch process multiple files and is an easy to understand and use Windows program.